-Scenario:

-The user account is linked to employees and is managed through account definitions.
+Scenario: User accounts are linked to employees and are managed through account definitions.

 User accounts managed through account definitions are disabled when the employee is temporarily or permanently disabled.
 The behavior depends on the user account manage level.
 Accounts with the Full managed manage level are disabled depending on the account definition settings.
 For user accounts with a manage level, configure the required behavior using the template in the AADUser.AccountDisabled column.